ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 |  | | | |
 |                     | Variables | The user can delete them.
 They store values that can be changed. | `filename="README.txt"` |

-Let's consider each type of variable.
+We will consider each type of variable in this section.

 ### Declaration Mechanism

 #### User-Defined Variables

-The purpose of user variables is obvious from their name.
-The user declares them for his purposes.
+The purpose of user-defined variables is obvious from their name.
+You declare them for your own purposes.
 Such variables usually store intermediate results of the script, its state and frequently used constants.

 To declare the user-defined variable, specify its name, put an equal sign, and type its value.

 Here is an example.
-We declare a variable called `filename`.
-Its value equals the filename `README.txt`.
-The declaration of the variable looks like this:
+Suppose that you want to declare a variable called `filename`.
+It stores the `README.txt` filename.
+The variable declaration looks like this:
 {line-numbers: false, format: Bash}
 ```
 filename="README.txt".
 ```

 Spaces before and after the equal sign are not allowed.
-Other programming languages allow them, but Bash does not.
-It leads to an error when Bash handles the following declaration:
+It works in other programming languages but not in Bash.
+For example, the following declaration causes an error:
 {line-numbers: false, format: Bash}
 ```
 filename = "README.txt"
 ```

 Bash misinterprets this line.
 It assumes that you call the command with the `filename` name.
-Then you pass there two parameters: `=` and `"README.txt"`.
+Then you pass there two parameters: `=` and "README.txt".

-Only Latin characters, numbers and the underscore are allowed in variable names.
+When declaring a variable, you can apply Latin characters, numbers and the underscore in its name.
 The name must not start with a number.
 Letter case is important.
 It means that `filename` and `FILENAME` are two different variables.

-Suppose we have declared a variable `filename`.
+Suppose you have declared a variable `filename`.
 Then Bash allocates the memory area for that.
 It writes the `README.txt` string there.
-You can read this value back by specifying the variable name.
-But when you do that, Bash should understand your intention.
+You can read this value back using the variable name.
+When you do that, Bash should understand your intention.
 If you put a dollar sign before the variable name, it would be a hint for Bash.
 Then it treats the word `filename` as the variable name.

-When you reference the variable in a command or script, it should look like this:
+When you reference the variable in a command or script, it looks like this:
 {line-numbers: false, format: Bash}
 ```
 $filename
 ```

 Bash handles words with a dollar sign in a special way.
 When it encounters such a word, it runs the **parameter expansion** mechanism.
 The mechanism replaces all occurrences of a variable name by its value.
-Here is the command for example:
+Here is the example command:
 {line-numbers: false, format: Bash}
 ```
 cp $filename ~
 ```

-After parameter expansion, the command looks like this:
+The command looks like this after parameter expansion:
 {line-numbers: false, format: Bash}
 ```
 cp README.txt ~
 ```

-There are nine kinds of expansions that Bash does.
-There is a strict order in which the interpreter performs them.
-The order is important.
-If you miss it, errors can occur.
-Let's consider an example of such an error.
+Bash performs nine kinds of expansions before executing each command.
+They are done in a strict order.
+Please try to remember this order.
+If you miss it, you can get an error.

-Suppose we manipulate the "my file.txt" file in the script.
-For the sake of convenience, we put the filename into a variable.
+Here is an example of a mistake that happens because of expansions order.
+Suppose that you manipulate the "my file.txt" file in the script.
+For the sake of convenience, you put the filename into a variable.
 Its declaration looks like this:
 {line-numbers: false, format: Bash}
 ```
 filename="my file.txt"
 ```

-Then we use the variable in the `cp` call.
-Here is the command:
+Then you use the variable in the `cp` call.
+Here is the copying command:
 {line-numbers: false, format: Bash}
 ```
 cp $filename ~